 Home Care Options

 Frequent contact with teachers is also important.
-Your child may be reserved in class, not wanting to participate in activities that involve talking and sharing.
-Ask the teacher about class activities in advance to help prepare your child for upcoming class discussions.
+Your child may be reserved in class and may not want to participate in activities that involve talking and sharing.
+Ask the teacher about class activities in advance to help prepare your child for upcoming discussions.

 Having difficulty understanding and communicating with others can be frustrating and may trigger episodes of acting out.
 Counseling may be needed to address emotional or behavioral issues.

-Effective communication is an important part of relationships at work, at school, and in social settings.
-People who leave a language disorder unaddressed often have a hard time in social relationships.
-For some people, the condition results in depression or behavioral problems.
+Effective communication is an important part of forming relationships at work, school, and social settings.
+An unaddressed language disorder can cause long-term consequences, including depression or behavior problems in adulthood.

-The cause of this disorder is largely unknown, making it difficult to prevent.
-However, it is possible to reduce its impact by working closely with a language therapist.
+Preventing this disorder is difficult, especially because the exact cause of the disorder is largely unknown.
+However, it’s possible to reduce the disorder’s impact by working closely with a language therapist.
 Seeing a counselor can also help in dealing with the emotional and mental health challenges that the disorder may cause.